-Overall, by splitting the large LEGA-C sample into starforming and quiescent, we reveal that much of the trends found for the overall population are driven by the trends found for the quiescent population.
-Quiescent galaxies at fixed mass reveal evidence for being older and formed earlier in overdensities such as clusters and groups when compared to their field counterparts, which on average are younger and formed stars more recently.
+Overall, by splitting the large LEGA-C sample into star-forming and quiescent, we reveal that much of the trends found for the overall population are driven by the trends found for the quiescent population.
+Quiescent galaxies at fixed mass reveal evidence for being older and formed earlier in over-densities such as clusters and groups when compared to their field counterparts which are on average younger and formed stars more recently.
 Star-forming galaxies show evidence of being older and less active as a function of mass.
-However, at fixed mass, there are no visible environmental effects for starforming galaxies (Tables 3 and 4).
-This could be explained by a potential combination of rapid environmental quenching and/ or by the fact that star-forming galaxies have a large enough fraction of new stars to outshine past/older stellar populations and thus hide any signatures of (much) older populations that might have formed early in higher densities than in lowerdensity regions (see Discussion).
+However, at fixed mass there are no visible environmental effects for star-forming galaxies (Tables 3 and 4).
+This could be explained by a potential combination of rapid environmental quenching and/or by the fact that star-forming galaxies have a large enough fraction of new stars to outshine past/older stellar populations and thus hide any signatures of (much) older populations that might have formed early in higher densities than in lower-density regions (see Discussion).